Richard-Burns/SimpleMixer/README.md

 # Simple Mixer
 Simple Mixer is a real-time and video mixing tool built entirely in TouchDesigner.
-It currently works only in 099 build 21670.
-At some point in the near future it will be ported to the latest stable build.
+It's currently tested and working in 099 stable build 22800.
+It should also work in the latest experimental build too.

 [Watch the explanation video](https://www.youtube.com/watch?v=P8iLnwoWyAI)